Franz Joseph I: Assassination attempt in 1853

 On 18 February 1853, Franz Joseph survived an assassination attempt by Hungarian nationalist János Libényi.
 The emperor was taking a stroll with one of his officers, Count Maximilian Karl Lamoral O'Donnell, on a city bastion, when Libényi approached him.
 He immediately struck the emperor from behind with a knife straight at the neck.
 Franz Joseph almost always wore a uniform, which had a high collar that almost completely enclosed the neck.
 The collars of uniforms at that time were made from very sturdy material, precisely to counter this kind of attack.
 Even though the Emperor was wounded and bleeding, the collar saved his life.
 Count O'Donnell struck Libényi down with his sabre.

-O'Donnell, hitherto only a Count by virtue of his Irish nobility (as a descendant of the Irish noble dynasty O'Donnell of Tyrconnell), was made a Count of the Habsburg monarchy (Reichsgraf).
+O'Donnell, hitherto a Count only by virtue of his Irish nobility, was made a Count of the Habsburg monarchy (Reichsgraf).
 Another witness who happened to be nearby, the butcher Joseph Ettenreich, swiftly overpowered Libényi.
-For his deed he was later elevated to the nobility by the Emperor and became Joseph von Ettenreich.
+For his deed he was later elevated to the nobility by the emperor and became Joseph von Ettenreich.
 Libényi was subsequently put on trial and condemned to death for attempted regicide.
 He was executed on the Simmeringer Heide.

-After this unsuccessful attack, the Emperor's brother Archduke Ferdinand Maximilian, later Emperor of Mexico, called upon Europe's royal families for donations to construct a new church on the site of the attack.
-The church was to be a votive offering for the survival of the Emperor.
+After this unsuccessful attack, the emperor's brother Archduke Ferdinand Maximilian called upon Europe's royal families for donations to construct a new church on the site of the attack.
+The church was to be a votive offering for the survival of the emperor.
 It is located on Ringstraße in the district of Alsergrund close to the University of Vienna, and is known as the Votivkirche.
 The survival of Franz Joseph was also commemorated in Prague by erecting a new statue of St. Francis of Assisi, the patron saint of the emperor, on Charles Bridge.
 It was donated by Count Franz Anton von Kolowrat-Liebsteinsky, the first minister-president of the Austrian Empire.